MetaCene (MAK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MetaCene Historical Price

-According to the latest data gathered on MetaCene live price page, the current price of MetaCene is 0.00533715USD.
-The circulating supply of MetaCene(MAK) is 191.58M MAK , giving it a market capitalization of $1.02M.
+According to the latest data gathered on MetaCene live price page, the current price of MetaCene is 0.00435405USD.
+The circulating supply of MetaCene(MAK) is 191.58M MAK , giving it a market capitalization of $834.16K.

 The MetaCene Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MAK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.